• Skip to main content

 So what makes airport runway grooving so important?
 It’s the perfect example of how sometimes, the most significant safety innovations are the ones passengers never see or think about—until they’re needed most.

-High-Strength Concrete
+High-Strength Concrete (HSC)

-• Common Applications: High-rise buildings, bridges, heavy-load bearing structures
+• Common Use: High-rise buildings (columns and walls), long-span bridges, and heavy-load bearing structures.

 High-Performance Concrete (HPC)